stilab-ets/CodeSmells_WebApps/README.md

 # Replication package

-This is a replication package of the paper titled ""
+This is a replication package of the paper titled "A Longitudinal Exploratory Study on Code Smells in Server Side Web Applications"

 In this package you will find: